ibm-cloud-docs/activity-tracker/iam_manage_events.md

 Complete the following steps to assign a policy to an access group through the UI:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and select **Access Groups**.
 2. Select the name of the group that you want to assign access to.
-For example, you can name your group *activity tracker admins*.
 3. Click **Access policies**.
 4. Click **Assign access**.
 5. Choose to assign access by resources within a resource group, individual resources available within the account, or account management services.
 For example, you can choose any of the following options to grant a user an administrator role to manage an {{site.data.keyword.at_full_notm}} instance: